 Which brings, finally, me to our advice….

 - Bring EUROS in cash and bring them in small, useful denominations ( €5,€10 and €20 notes are the best).

 You’ll buy food and drinks on your trip to Cuba and you’ll be able to do this using EUROS.

 In spite of the new official exchange rates, Cubans still want EUROS cash, so bring the currency they want.

 Cubania has already made agreements with many of our favourite paladares so that our clients will be able to pay in EUROS at a favourable exchange rate and take full advantage of the strength of the EUR against the CUP.
 How come we can do this?
 Because business owners need EUR to load onto their bank cards so that they can buy supplies!
 It’s a win-win 😉.

-As Cuba hauls itself into the 21st Century, more and more Government owned establishments will accept bank card payments and more ATM’s will appear.
-Before heading to Cuba, check that your bank card can be used in country ( if your bank is US owned, then your card won’t work in Cuba due to the US Embargo on Cuba ).
+As Cuba hauls itself into the 21st Century, more and more Government-owned establishments will accept bank card payments and more ATMs will appear.
+Before heading to Cuba, check that your bank card can be used in the country (if your bank is US owned, then your card won’t work in Cuba due to the US Embargo on Cuba ).
 Don’t expect to use them much but do bring them.

-You can use bank cards in government owned shops throughout the island ( to buy rum, coffee, souvenirs, cigars ) and you can use it in most large hotels and some restaurants too.
-Your bank card will also be accepted in the Duty Free Shops to stock up on cigars and rum as you leave Cuba too.
+You can use bank cards in government-owned shops throughout the island ( to buy rum, coffee, souvenirs, and cigars ) and you can use them in most large hotels and some restaurants too.
+Your bank card will also be accepted in the Duty-Free Shops to stock up on cigars and rum as you leave Cuba too.